 - Allow your air conditioning equipment to dry out.
 Get rid of any standing water if possible and safely clear any debris from the surrounding area.

 - Leave your AC system off until a professional air conditioner inspection has been performed.
-Call Chief / Bauer Service Experts Heating & Air Conditioning and ensure your equipment will run safely and effectively with a full air conditioning system safety inspection.
+Call Chief/Bauer Service Experts and ensure your equipment will run safely and effectively with a full air conditioning system safety inspection.

 REMEMBER: Do not cover your outdoor heating and cooling systems with a tarp.
 This could actually cause more damage, including not allowing the air conditioner to air out completely and remove moisture, possibly causing rust or other damage.